SREELEKSHMY-S-L/SREELEKSHMY-S-L/README.md

 - 👋 Hi, I’m @SREELEKSHMY-S-L
 - 👀 I’m interested in Data science and Machine learning
-- 🌱 I’m currently learning Data Analysis
+- 🌱 I’m currently working as Engineer-Trainee at Travancore Analytics

 <!---